my_main_app/templates/_base.html

 Tip

-Here we are adding a hook-point called within_head
+Here we are adding a hook-point called within_head where

 third-party apps will be able to insert their code.

-Creating a hook listener in a third_party_app
+Creating a hook listener in a third_party_app:

 # third_party_app/template_hooks.py